 In terms of what content to promote a key dynamic is the relationship between TV media and social media, providing the context for tapping into global markets aka ‘Harnessing the Outlander Effect’.

-For example VisitScotland in particular focuses on the TV hit Outlander, and how the huge viewer popularity is translating into tourism traffic, describing it as the new ‘Braveheart of tourism‘.
-They have even packaged an ‘experience’ tour around this theme.
+Visit Scotland in particular focuses on the TV hit Outlander, and how the huge viewer popularity is translating into tourism traffic, describing it as the new ‘Braveheart of tourism‘.
+They produced a report specific to this strategy which provides a detailed research analysis, and have packaged an ‘experience’ tour around this theme.

 40% of visitors to the #UK are inspired by a film or TV series – with Outlander being the most mentioned for people visiting #Scotland .

 Learn more about set-jetting at our new industry website https://t.co/vhBVxZthWH #TapIntoTourism pic.twitter.com/fXT8jsGbMt

 — VisitScotland News (@VisitScotNews) July 17, 2018

 For tourism entrepreneurs the trend presents multiple product opportunities.
 For example Outlandish Journeys offers tours that tap into these and other historical Scottish tales.

 As reported in The National star of the show Sam Heughan commented that the Scottish Government were “maybe a little late” to jump on the buzz.

 Heughan told Radio Times that tourism bosses haven’t taken the full advantage of the flood of tourists who have come to Scotland to explore the locations of the hit series.
 He cited a surge in “unofficial” tour operators who marketed themselves as guides around the areas shown on the screen and recommended tourism boards do more to cater to the demand.

 “I think Scotland was actually kind of unaware of what’s been happening here for many years, I think we were under the radar a little bit.
 I think finally they’ve realised, I think Scottish tourism has obviously risen dramatically.